andrewaddo/awsbaseline/content/security/compliance/_index.md

 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

-You can watch the video below to understand more
+You can watch the video below to understand more:

 {{< youtube id="X_fznJtSyV8" >}}